 55 Princes Gate, Exhibition Road, London SW7 2PG

 Open 7 days a week, Lunch 12.00pm – 3.00pm, Dinner 5.30pm – 11.15pm (10:30pm on Sundays)

 Daquise – Restaurant

 Home to many of my scout meetings, discussions and very tasty śledzie (herrings), pierogi and ciasto (cake).
 Situated in the very heart of London’s South Kensington, the legendary Daquise has been serving delicious, traditional Polish cuisine since 1947.
-Apparently Edward Raczynski, the President of Poland in exile frequented Daquise often and called it his unofficial headquarters, planning how to overthrow the Communist government in Poland over barszcz and uszka (beetroot soup and ravioli).
-More recently taken over by the company Gessler from Warszawa – where I remember going in 1988 for their ice cream when it was one of the first privately owned restaurants.
+Apparently Edward Raczynski, the President of Poland in exile frequented Daquise and called it his unofficial headquarters, planning how to overthrow the Communist government in Poland over barszcz and uszka (beetroot soup and ravioli).
+More recently taken over by the company Gessler from Warszawa – where I remember going in 1988 for their ice cream when it was one of the few privately owned restaurants.

 20 Thurloe Street, London SW7 2LT